 - Unless all the required documents are provided as part of this application consultation will not begin.
 We will email you to request the relevant document(s) needed and once provided consultation will begin.

-The consultation period is 5 working days beginning the day after the day the application is made and the applicant must:
+The consultation period is 7 days beginning the day after the day the application is made and the applicant must:

 - On the day the application is made affix a notice in the front window of the premises so it is readily visible and can be read by the public.